fkie-cad/friTap/docs/getting-started/concepts.md

 [CONTRIBUTING.md](https://github.com/fkie-cad/friTap/blob/main/CONTRIBUTING.md)
 for the steps.
-The descriptor's `decryptor` is the seam for future nested-protocol support: a decryptor would peel a plaintext inner protocol out of an encrypted carrier (e.g. Signal's double-ratchet or MTProto inside TLS).
+The descriptor's `decryptor` is the seam for future nested-protocol support: a decryptor would peel a plaintext inner protocol out of an encrypted carrier (e.g. MTProto inside TLS).
 The decryptor registry ships **empty** today, so the seam is a no-op for all current traffic.